YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 Our expertise is in YottaDB, not in encryption.
 Encryption needs vary.
 Furthermore, the use of encryption may be restricted - or required - by regulations applicable to your location and circumstances.
 Therefore, our approach is to create a plug-in architecture where you can choose your preferred encryption software.
 In the course of development, we tested it primarily with `GNU Privacy Guard <http://gnupg.org/>`_, the widely available implementation of Pretty Good Privacy.
 Ensure that you have confidence in (and confidence in the support for) whichever encryption software you choose, because failure of the encryption software is likely to leave your data unrecoverable.
 YottaDB itself performs no encryption, and encryption is performed exclusively by software that you install and configure. **YottaDB neither endorses nor supports any specific encryption algorithm or library.**

 Furthermore, just as YottaDB allows for the use of your choice of encryption libraries, encryption libraries in turn require keys that must be managed.
 In its simplest form, key management requires both that only those who need a key have that key, and also that keys are not lost.
 Key management is two steps removed from YottaDB's implementation of database encryption, but is important to the successful use of encrypted databases.
-It must be part of your operations policies and procedures. **YottaDB strongly recommends that you understand in detail how to implement the infrastructure for whichever specific encryption you choose.**
+It must be part of your operations, policies and procedures. **YottaDB strongly recommends that you understand in detail how to implement the infrastructure for whichever specific encryption you choose.**

 +++++++++++++++++++++++++++++++++++++++++++++++++
 Limitations of YottaDB Database Encryption